1985shree/8-week-SQL-challenge/README.md

 ```

-Question 5.
-5. Which item was the most popular for each customer?
+Question5.
+Which item was the most popular for each customer?

 SQL query to find the answer: